aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPTM to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTM and XLTX files.
+<h2>Why to Convert</h2>

+Python developers often need to convert PPTM to XLTX files for various reasons.
+For example, if they need to share a presentation with someone who does not have access to the original PPTM file, they can convert it to XLTX format which is more widely used and supported.
+Additionally, XLTX files are easier to edit and manipulate than PPTM files, making them a more suitable choice for certain tasks.

+<h2>How Aspose.Total Helps for PPTM to XLTX Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process from PPTM to XLTX.
+It includes Aspose.Slides for Python via .NET API and Aspose.Cells for Python via .NET API, which are both necessary for the conversion.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of conversion is done in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPTM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process is simple and efficient, and can be done quickly and easily with Aspose.Total for Python via .NET API.

+In conclusion, Aspose.Total for Python via .NET API is a great choice for Python developers who need to convert PPTM to XLTX files.
+It is a comprehensive package of various APIs that can help automate the conversion process, and it is simple and efficient to use.

 {{% /blocks/products/pf/feature-page-summary %}}